yssource/rhai/README.md

 ![crates.io](https://img.shields.io/crates/d/rhai)
 [![API Docs](https://docs.rs/rhai/badge.svg)](https://docs.rs/rhai/)

 Rhai is an embedded scripting language and evaluation engine for Rust that gives a safe and easy way to add scripting to any application.

 Rhai's current features set:

 * `no-std` support
-* Easy integration with Rust functions and data types, supporting getter/setter methods
+* Easy integration with Rust native functions and data types, including getter/setter methods
 * Easily call a script-defined function from Rust
+* Freely pass variables/constants into a script via an external [`Scope`]
 * Fairly efficient (1 million iterations in 0.75 sec on my 5 year old laptop)
 * Low compile-time overhead (~0.6 sec debug/~3 sec release for script runner app)
 * Easy-to-use language similar to JS+Rust
 * Support for overloaded functions
 * Compiled script is optimized for repeat evaluations
+* Support for minimal builds by excluding unneeded language features
 * Very few additional dependencies (right now only [`num-traits`](https://crates.io/crates/num-traits/) to do checked arithmetic operations); for [`no_std`] builds, a number of additional dependencies are pulled in to provide for functionalities that used to be in `std`.